Extending Landau-Ginzburg models to the point: Bicategories of Landau-Ginzburg models

 \begin{proof} The \textsl{cusp isomorphisms} $c_{\textrm{l}}, c_{\textrm{r}}$ are computed in terms of the unitors $\lambda, \rho$ and canonical swap maps in \cite[Lem.\,4.6]{FlavioThesis}. \end{proof}

-Recall that an object~$A$ of a symmetric monoidal bicategory~$\B$ is \textsl{fully dualisable} if~$A$ has a dual and if the corresponding adjunction 1-morphisms $\ev_A$, $\coev_A$ themselves have left and right adjoints.
+Recall that an object~$A$ of a symmetric monoidal bicategory~$\B$ is \textsl{fully dualisable} if~$A$ has a dual and if the corresponding adjunction 1-morphisms $\ev_A$, $\coev_A$ themselves have left and right adjoints, which in turn have left and right adjoints, and so on.
 Hence Proposition~\ref{prop:LGdhasduals} together with Theorem~\ref{thm:LGsymmetricmonoidal} implies:

 \begin{corollary} Every object of $\LG$ is fully dualisable. \end{corollary}